aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-range-as-format/_index.md

 linktitle: "Export Range as Format"
 type: docs
 url: /export-range-as-format/
-keywords: "Aspose Cells, Export Excel Range, Convert Excel to PDF, Convert Excel to PNG, Convert Excel to CSV, Cloud API, Spreadsheet conversion"
+keywords: "Aspose Cells, Export Excel Range, PDF, PNG, CSV, Cloud API, Spreadsheet Conversion"
 description: "Learn how to convert a specific Excel range stored in Aspose Cells Cloud to PDF, PNG, CSV or other formats.
 Includes endpoint details, parameters, sample requests, response handling, and error information."
 weight: 100
 ---

 Export a cloud spreadsheet/Excel range to a format file.
 The format file can be saved in the cloud or exported to local storage.

+**Prerequisites:** To use this API you must have a valid Aspose Cloud account, obtain a client ID and client secret, generate a JWT access token, and ensure the workbook you want to convert is uploaded to your chosen storage.

 ## Export Range as Format API